StacklokLabs/threat-tools/README.md

 ## What is this?

-This is a collection of tools that can be used with have used to help identify and deal with the clean up of various attacks discovered by Stackers.
+This is a collection of tools that we have used with to help identify and deal with the clean up or reporting of various attacks discovered by Stackers.

 ## Tools